Use Your Seam Ripper Like a Pro

-If you sew you rip.
+If you sew, you rip.
 Period.

-Are you a zen ripper or more like this.. ?
+Are you a zen ripper or more like this... ?

-First it’s important to know your tool: The seam ripper: Helping mistake-makers of all kinds 🙂
+First, it’s important to know your tool.The seam ripper: Helping mistake-makers of all kinds 🙂

-A seam ripper is designed to do the job safely.
+A seam ripper is designed to do the job of removing unwanted stitches safely.
 One point of a seam ripper is sharp while the other has a ballpoint tip which prevents unintentional injuries and prevents ripping the fabric.The cutting edge of the ripper is the curved pit between the point and the ballpoint.
 With the sharp point you can go underneath the stitches.
 The ballpoint can slide against the fabric without damaging it.

-Whenever you need to unpick some stitches, start at one end of the stitches you would like to remove.
-Work from the bobbin side.
+Whenever you need to unpick some stitches, start at one end of the stitches and work from the bobbin side.
 Insert the sharp tip of the seam ripper between the thread and the fabric, sliding the seam ripper in sideways.
 Gently pull the seam ripper upward away from the fabric to cut the thread.
 Those are the basics.
 This step is the same for all seam ripping.
 You need to undo the backstitches one by one, if you have any backstitches to unpick, of course.
 If you’re unpicking in the middle, just mark the start and the ending by unpicking the ends first.

-One By One
+Remove Stitches One By One

-You can continue to unpick one by one, like you have to do for removing backstitching.
+You can continue to unpick stitches one by one, like you have to do for removing backstitches.
 This way you can remove every stitch.
 It is very time consuming and you’ll end up with a lot of small threads on the top if you cut every stitch.
 You can also cut the first stitches and then pull out every stitch with the point without cutting them.

-Every 4th Stitch
+Remove Every 4th Stitch

 This technique only works when you’re undoing a seam or a hem.

-Be careful with thin fabrics because they can stretch, if the fabric is very frail, you can’t pull your fabric too much or you’ll ruin it.
+Be careful with thin fabrics because they can stretch.
+If the fabric is very frail, you can’t pull your fabric too much or you’ll ruin it.

 Quick Rip, Plowing

-For me this is a great way to tear your fabric, as I did.. maybe it’s because I’m not experienced enough… so this is not the way for me, although it’s always tempting to use this method..
+For me this is a great way to tear your fabric, as I did.. maybe it’s because I’m not experienced enough… so this is not the way for me, although it’s always tempting to use this method.
 And with some practice, it might be perfect for you.

-To be in complete control, you need 3 hands for this technique (1 to hold the ripper, 1 to move the fabric and 1 to keep the fabric taut).
+To be in complete control, you need three hands for this technique (one to hold the seam ripper, one to move the fabric and one to keep the fabric taut).
 By securing your fabric underneath the presser foot of your sewing machine or pinning it down on your iron board, you won’t need that third hand any more.